RickdeJager/stegseek/README.md

 Building Stegseek as a native Windows app is sadly not supported.
 Instead you should run Stegseek using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).
 The Ubuntu WSL distribution is recommended for optimal compatibility.
 Once you have configured WSL, Stegseek can be installed using the above Linux instructions.

-By default, WSL mounts the `C:\` drive at `/mnt/c/`, which you can use to easily access any Windows files.
+By default, WSL mounts the `C:\` drive at `/mnt/c/`, which you can use to easily access your files.

 # :arrow_forward: Using Stegseek